1789336421/Omni-Mol/README.md

 </div>

 ## 🔉 News
 - [2025.11] We release our model and inference code!
 We're currently refactoring our entire codebase to ensure it's clean and well-organized, which we believe will benefit the community.
-Sorry for the wait, the training code is on the road!
+The training code is on the road!
 - [2025.11] We release our dataset.
 - [2025.10] We are cleaning our code and peparing the data, they will be released soon.
 - [2025.09] The paper is accepted by NeurIPS2025.